docker/docs/swarm/reference/create.md

 Some documentation also refers to the discovery token as a *cluster_id*.

-> Warning: Docker Hub's hosted discovery backend is not recommended for production use.
+> **Warning**: Docker Hub's hosted discovery backend is not recommended for production use.
 It’s intended only for testing/development.

 For more information and examples about this and other discovery backends, see the [Docker Swarm Discovery](../discovery.md) topic.